What We Do

 We facilitate a forensic interview for victims of child abuse and offer free counseling for the child and non-offensive caregiver(s).
 We also provide advocacy for the child whenever they need us, and we walk with them all the way through court proceedings.

 The CAC utilizes a nationally acclaimed, research and evidence-based, forensic interviewing model in which all interviews are conducted by trained forensic interviewers.
 The overarching goal is to minimize the trauma to child victims by avoiding multiple interviews with children.
 Interviews are conducted in a child-friendly environment by trained professionals in a manner that is legally sound.
-If a forensic medical exam is warranted, the exam will be conducted on-site by a Pediatric or Adult/Adolescent Trained Sexual Assault Nurse Examiner (SANE).
+If a forensic medical exam is warranted the exam will be conducted on-site by a Pediatric or Adult/Adolescent Trained Sexual Assault Nurse Examiner (SANE).

-Without effective therapeutic intervention, many traumatized children will suffer ongoing or long term adverse social, emotional, and developmental outcomes that may impact them throughout their lives.
+Without effective therapeutic intervention, many traumatized children will suffer ongoing or long term adverse social, emotional, and developmental outcomes which may impact them throughout their lives.
 Providing evidence-based, trauma-focused therapy for all victims and/or non-offending caregivers is essential to reduce the impacts of trauma and minimize the risk of future abuse.
 Victim advocacy is also essential to linking victims with community-based resources to facilitate the healing process.

 To raise awareness so that all cases of child sexual and physical abuse in Lee and Macon counties can be reported, investigated, and treated.